 And before anyone makes a judgement call, it’s important to acknowledge all the built-in subtleties and biases of the teacher-to-student relationship.
 Below are 5 points to consider before taking action.

-Kids can sometimes feel bullied by a teacher when in reality, the teacher is only doing his or her job.
-The teacher has a built-in (and healthy) power relationship to the student.
+Kids can sometimes feel bullied by a teacher even when the teacher is only doing his or her job.
+The teacher has a built-in power relationship to the student.
 The teacher is an authority figure with the power to give constructive criticism, assign unwanted homework, and hold kids accountable (in a respectful way) for their behavior.
 That’s part of the deal, whether students like it or not.
 Looking back at my life, I am so grateful for the teachers who did their jobs with strength and maybe just a touch of grace.
 Those teachers became my heroes.

-2. Acknowledge the Biases of the Student
+2. Acknowledge Any Biases of the Student

-3. Acknowledge the Biases of the Parent
+3. Acknowledge Any Biases of the Parent

-4. Acknowledge the Biases of the Teacher
+4. Acknowledge Any Biases of the Teacher

 5. Acknowledge the Challenge for School Administrators.